2020 property tax statements were mailed April 1 with due dates of May 11 and November 10.

 The Treasurer's office is open to the public.
 Due to COVID-19 we continue to encourage payment by mail or online when possible.
 A drop box is located at 20 N 3rd St, Lafayette.
 Also, Staley Credit Union, 1632 Union St, is accepting payment in the lobby and drive-thru.

 Thank you for remembering to Mask Up when entering buildings!

 If you would like a receipt mailed to you, please include a self-addressed, stamped envelope with your payment.
-Mail postmarked by July 10 will be considered timely.
-Drop box and online payments are considered timely through midnight on July 10.
+Mail postmarked by Nov 10 will be considered timely.
+Drop box and online payments are considered timely through midnight on Nov 10.